nazimboudeffa/gfn-faq/TROUBLESHOOTING-FPS.md

 ## Discussion

+About the settings, what do you have ?

+To personalise your Resolution from FullHD to HD and FPS from 60 to 30 then vSync OFF

+or click on the poor network button

+About the new session

 I'll be lucky if I restart but how much luck I have

 you are not 'lucky', in 2/3 restarts you usally have the right rig for the game and for some exceptional games + rtx on games, the 2080 rigs are the best